 Most of us have personal definitions of peace based on our experiences.
 For some, the first images of peace that come to mind are of military ceasefires.
-For others peace is equated with the absence of anxiety or worry.
+For others, peace is equated with the absence of anxiety or worry.
 However, is the simple absence of physical violence or fear true peace?
-What kind of peace does the Bible talk about, and what does it mean for followers of Jesus to pursue biblical peace in their communities?
+What does the Bible say about peace?
+What does it mean for followers of Jesus to pursue biblical peace in their communities?

 WHAT IS SHALOM?

 The Hebrew word for peace is “shalom.”
 While the best English synonym for “shalom” is peace, it is incomplete and an insufficient understanding of the concept.
 Shalom takes on a variety of meanings in the Old Testament.
 Gaining a comprehensive understanding of biblical peace requires taking a deeper look at the word itself.

 - Absence of Conflict: In the book of Micah, the prophet tells us that peace is beating “swords into plowshares” and “spears into pruning hooks”.
 Not only are nations to stop fighting, they are to turn their weapons into tools used for producing food, a necessity for human life.
 In fact, nations are to stop “learning war” entirely (Micah 4:3).

 - Security: In the book of Job, we see shalom used to refer to protection from harm or unmet needs.
 In Chapter 5, Job is told that “You shall know that your tent is at peace, and you shall inspect your fold and miss nothing” (v.
 24).
 This passage shows us the safety and preservation God promises to those that submit themselves to Him.